-As already noted above, our aim is not the comparison and/or validation of certain continuum models (e.g. GNBC) for contact line dynamics, but to present finite element techniques that are accurate and robust for a large class of relevant models.
+As already noted above, our aim is not the comparison and/or validation of certain continuum models for contact line dynamics, but to present a general variational setting to which level set and finite element techniques are applied.
+The level set method that we use is a standard one.
+The finite element method contains several tailor-made components, as outlined above.